TRACON Pharmaceuticals Inc (TCON) Shares Down Despite Recent Market Volatility - News Heater

 Click here for full details and to join for free

-The average price point forecasted by analysts for TRACON Pharmaceuticals Inc (TCON) is $2.00, which is $2.85 above the current market price.
-The public float for TCON is 26.03M, and currently, short sellers hold a 1.88% ratio of that float.
-The average trading volume of TCON on October 04, 2023 was 534.78K shares.
+The average price suggested by analysts for TCON is $2.00, which is $2.85 above the current market price.
+The public float for TCON is 26.03M, and currently, shorts hold a 1.88% of that float.
+The average trading volume for TCON on October 10, 2023 was 544.12K shares.

 TCON’s Market Performance